LLM Watermark Evasion via Bias Inversion: Experiments

+\jy{ \textbf{Dataset.} For a fair comparison with SIRA~\citep{cheng2025revealing}, the current state-of-the-art query-free attack, we follow its setup and generate watermarked text from C4 using the first 500 test samples as prompts.
+For each prompt, we generate 230 tokens with OPT-1.3B~\citep{zhang2022opt} as the watermarked text generator.
+We observe that SIRA is effective only under this setup and fails to preserve semantics when the generation length is increased to 600 tokens, whereas our method remains effective (Section~\ref{sec:exp:analysis}).
+We also evaluate on Dolly CW~\citep{conover2023free} and DBpedia~\citep{raffel2020exploring}, where our method consistently outperforms the baselines (Appendix~\ref{appendix:extended_results}). }

-\textbf{Watermark algorithms.} We evaluate seven recent watermarking methods: KGW \citep{kirchenbauer2023watermark}, Unigram \citep{zhao2023provable}, UPV \citep{liu2023unforgeable}, EWD \citep{lu2024entropy}, DIP \citep{wu2023resilient}, SIR \citep{liu2023semantic}, and EXP \citep{aaronson2022watermark}.
-For each method, we adopt the default or recommended hyperparameters from the original studies \citep{pan2024markllm, cheng2025revealing}.
-For KGW, we use a single left hash on only the immediately preceding token to form the green and red token lists, since fewer preceding tokens improve robustness against watermark evasion attacks.
+\textbf{Watermark algorithms.} We evaluate seven watermarking methods: KGW~\citep{kirchenbauer2023watermark}, Unigram~\citep{zhao2023provable}, UPV~\citep{liu2023unforgeable}, EWD~\citep{lu2024entropy}, DIP~\citep{wu2023resilient}, SIR~\citep{liu2023semantic}, and EXP~\citep{aaronson2022watermark}.
+For each method, we use the default or recommended hyperparameters from the original studies~\citep{pan2024markllm, cheng2025revealing}.
+For KGW, we use a single left hash on only the immediately preceding token to form the green and red token lists, since fewer preceding tokens improve robustness against watermark evasion attacks. \jy{Appendix~\ref{appendix:additional_robustness} further evaluates our method on recent sentence-level watermarking schemes~\citep{dabiriaghdam-wang-2025-simmark, huo2025pmark}, localized detectors~\citep{kirchenbauer2023reliability}, and failure modes that shift watermark signals to lower-entropy tokens or use stronger logit bias $\gamma$.
+Although our analysis focuses on token-level green-red watermarking, our method remains effective beyond this setting, and these failure modes show both impractical and ineffective.}

 \textbf{Baselines and language models.} We compare against three \emph{query-free} attack baselines: Vanilla (paraphrasing with a language model), DIPPER \citep{krishna2023paraphrasing} (a trained paraphrasing expert), and SIRA \citep{cheng2025revealing} (masking and rewriting strategy).
-For DIPPER-1, we set lexical diversity to 60 without order diversity, and for DIPPER-2, we add order diversity of 40 to increase paraphrasing strength.
+For DIPPER-1, we set lexical diversity to 60 without order diversity, and for DIPPER-2, we add order diversity of 40 to increase paraphrasing strength. \jy{We further compare against an adaptive attack \citep{diaa2024optimizing} that assumes knowledge of the watermarking scheme (Appendix~\ref{appendix:adaptive}).
+Even in a black-box setup, our method outperforms this baseline with only a slight trade-off in semantic fidelity.}